5 Causes Of Hyperspermia

 5. Use of Certain Medications or Supplements

-Some medications and supplements can influence ejaculate volume.
+There are medications and supplements that can affect the amount of ejaculate produced.
 For example:

-• Hormonal treatments, such as those containing high levels of testosterone, might increase semen volume as a side effect.
+Hormonal treatments that contain high levels of testosterone may result in increased semen volume as a side effect.

 6. Diet and Hydration